percywarapudi/shifttech/README.md

     Step 1: Update properties file<br/>
     Please edit the application.properties file (add your own banned countries) on the root folder and move it to {basePath}/shifttech-assessment/target folder.
-If you don't perform this stem.
-    A default properties files will be used it has the following banned countries(NG,SD,IR,SS)
+If you don't perform this step, a default properties files will be used it has the following banned countries(NG,SD,IR,SS)

     Step 2 : Running the application<br/>
     Option A: Run the pre-compiled jar<br/>